 This is dry fly paradise!!

 The Green River below Flaming Gorge Dam in Utah has developed a reputation as a world renown tail-water fishery.
 Crystal clear waters and one of the most prolific trout populations anywhere make the Green River an excellent place to catch and observe trout in their natural environment.
 Red sandstone cliffs, towering hundreds of feet high, parallel much of the river and are some of the oldest exposed rock on the planet.
 The latest trout population estimates show 12,000 trout per mile on stretches of the A Section!

 The Green River is divided into 3 distinct sections over 30 miles, offering anglers of every skill level a vast variety of fishable water.
-Each section offers a unique experience.
+The A, B & C Sections each offer a unique experience.

 Utah Green River Drift Boat Rates

 Full Day $600 - 1 or 2 People

 Half Day $450 - 1 or 2 People

 Sunset Float $400 - 1 or 2 People

 Camping Trips $1,500 per boat per day.
 Minimum of 2 days

 Green River Float Trips include: Drift boat trip covering 7 miles or more of river, one of the premier fly fishing guides on the river, all flies needed, beverages (non-alcohol), & a freshly prepared lunch on full day trips - snacks and drinks are provided on all other trips